precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 We envy the dark theme, the nice footer that showcases contributions, and the nice search engine support when we look at the documentation of other community projects, such as [GitLab](https://docs.gitlab.com/user/) or [Docker](https://docs.docker.com/get-started/).
 We also required some hacky jekyll plugins to integrate multiple repositories into one jekyll website, which are a bit error-prone.
-Our technology stack could still use modernization:
+Our technology stack is also a bit outdated:
-The front-end uses [Bootstrap](https://getbootstrap.com/docs/5.3/) 5.3.8, with some custom CSS on top.
+For example, the front-end is using [Bootstrap](https://getbootstrap.com/docs/) 3.3.7, with some custom CSS on top.
 We have done some [preliminary work](https://github.com/orgs/precice/projects/22/views/1) porting to hugo, but web development is not what we are good at.
+As a first step, we would like to [upgrade to a newer Bootstrap version](https://github.com/precice/precice.github.io/issues/691).
-We would like to switch to the [Hugo static site generator](https://gohugo.io/), aiming to have a framework that we can upgrade and maintain with minimal effort.
+After that, we would like to switch to the [Hugo static site generator](https://gohugo.io/), aiming to have a framework that we can upgrade and maintain with minimal effort.

 **Entry test:** To figure out if this is for you, try [building the website locally](https://github.com/precice/precice.github.io/blob/master/README.md)